ABOUT THE SCHOOL

 ABOUT THE GRADUATES' CAREER PATHS

-After completing the program, the fellows return to the field of practice, and most of them enter key positions in the education system and in the public sector.
-The school’s placement process helps fellows explore different possible directions via which each and every fellow can make the largest possible contribution to Israeli society.
+After completing the program, the fellows return to the field of practice.
+Most of them enter key positions in the education system and in the public sector.
+The school’s placement process helps fellows explore different possible directions via which each fellow can make the largest possible contribution to Israeli society.

-Once they complete their studies, the fellows join the Mandel graduate community, while their connection with the school is maintained and fostered as a basis for future independent and collaborative learning and partnerships.
+Once they complete their studies, the fellows join the Mandel graduate community, and their connection with the school is maintained and fostered as a basis for future independent and collaborative learning and partnerships.